filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag is only required if there is a need for a remote journal collection on the target system.

-### hwdb
-Pass the `-Dhwdb=true` option to the Meson build script.
-Build and install the `systemd-hwdb` hardware database management utility that can be used to query and update information in the binary hwdb database, and the `systemd-hwdb-update.service` that will run and add new `.hwdb` entries from the `/etc/udev/hwdb.d` directories into the binary database.

-It is recommended to enable this flag.

 ### idn
 This flag passes the `-Dlibidn=true` option to the Meson build script.
 Enabling it will build the `systemd-networkd` and the `systemd-resolved` daemons with the IDN support using the `libidn2` library.